perkeep/perkeep/doc/environment-vars.md

 `CAMLI_DBNAME` (string)
 : Backend specific data source name (DSN).
-  Set in devcam to pass database configuration for the indexer to the devcam launched camlistored.
+  Set in devcam to pass database configuration for the indexer to the devcam launched perkeepd.

 `CAMLI_DEBUG` (bool)
-: Used by camlistored and pk put to enable additional commandline options.
+: Used by perkeepd and pk put to enable additional commandline options.
   Used in pkg/schema to enable additional logging.

 `CAMLI_DEBUG_CONFIG` (bool)